 Programmable potential-free contacts on KS 5200PS close as soon asthe battery voltage reaches the set value of "Battery stop charging voltage" andopen as soon as the battery discharges to "Battery stop discharging voltage".

-The automatic switch switches power to the station not only in case ofdisconnection of the external power grid, but also if its voltage goes beyond the parameters set on the voltage monitor.
+The automatic switch switches power to the station not only in case ofdisconnection of the external power grid but also if its voltage goes beyond the parameters set on the voltage monitor.

 Settings for the KS 5200PS solar power stationAccess to the settings of the KS 5200PS solar station is possible throughthe SolarPowerMonitor software via an external computer.Download the Solar Power Monitor software from the link provided by the manufacturer.
 After unpacking, you will find 4 files:

-First, you need to install the first 2 files - these are the drivers necessary for communication via USB.
+First, you need to install the first 2 files - these are drivers necessary for communication via USB.
 Then we install the SolarPowerMonitor program.KS 5200PS connects to the USB port of the computer using the cable included in the package.
 The end of the cable with USB type A connects to the computer, and the end with USB type B connects to the USB port of the station.

 As soon as KS 5200PS is found, a window appears with its current status.
 To gain full access to the settings, you need to log in with the password "admin":